Pixel-Based Similarities as an Alternative to Neural Data for Improving Convolutional Neural Network Adversarial Robustness: Datasets and Experiments

-We test the robustness of regularized models using grayscale CIFAR-10 and grayscale ImageNet as classification and regularization datasets respectively, as used in \citet{li2019learning}.
-For Gaussian noise perturbations, we find that regularized models exhibit a substantial increase in robustness when compared to unregularized models as seen in Fig.\,\ref{comparing-li-et al}, left panel.
-They also show a similar performance to neural regularized models \cite{li2019learning} (Fig.\,\ref{comparing-li-et al}, left panel).
-The robustness of models regularized using $S^{Th}$, to Uniform and Salt and Pepper perturbations are shown in Appendix \ref{App.
-Th}.
+We evaluate the robustness of models regularized using $S^{Th}$ on grayscale CIFAR-10, with grayscale ImageNet used as the regularization dataset, following the setup in \cite{li2019learning}.
+Under Gaussian noise perturbations, the regularized models show a substantial improvement in robustness compared to unregularized models (Fig.\,\ref{comparing-li-et al},\,a), and perform similarly to the neural-regularized models in \cite{li2019learning}.
+Results for robustness to Uniform and Salt-and-Pepper noise are provided in the supplementary material.

-We also test robustness to stronger black box attacks, particularly, to transferred FGSM \citep{goodfellow2014explaining} perturbations from an unregularized model, and decision-based Boundary Attack \cite{brendel2017decision} (Section \ref{adversarial-attacks}).
-We observe an increase in robustness to both attacks (Fig.\,\ref{comparing-li-et al}, center and right panels).
-Note that for decision-based Boundary attack, the larger the perturbation size between the adversarial input and the original image, the better in terms of robustness.
-Again, we observe that models regularized using $S^{Th}$ perform similar to those regularized using neural data \cite{li2019learning} (Fig.\,\ref{comparing-li-et al}, center and right panels).

-The experiments above demonstrate that we can obtain similar robustness to neural regularized models \cite{li2019learning} by simply regularizing using $S^{Th}$, which does not require neural data, and relies only on the original unaugmented regularization dataset.